DavidPL1/human_arm/README.md

 optional arguments:
 - use_synergy: true | false (enable/disable single joint for finger grasp motion; defaults to true)
 - scale: float (scale the model to an arbitrary size; defaults to 1.0)
 - side: right | left (construct a left or right arm model)

+The `motion_server` node can be used to save gestures with a service call or used to replay gestures by linear interpolation either from the current pose or an optionally provided starting gesture.

+The `motion_director` node reads a config with a series of motions which get dispatched to the `motion_server`.

 author:
 - David Leins dleins@techak.de